James Brown (Montana politician): Political career

 In 2022, Brown ran and lost a race for Montana Supreme Court to the incumbent justice Ingrid Gustafson.
 While the office is considered non-partisan, Montana Republican leaders supported Brown early in his campaign, setting the stage for an election with partisanship overtones.
-The race was named as the most expensive in Montana history for the office, and Brown blamed his loss on the "millions of dollars in liberal money" that had flooded the state in the final weeks of the race.
+The race was named as the most expensive in Montana history for the office, and Brown attributed his loss on the "millions of dollars in liberal money" that had flooded the state in the final weeks of the race.